-The objective of treating chronic pain is to focus on the source of pain, and not just mask the symptoms.
+The objective of treating chronic pain at the pain clinic in Lakeland, Florida, is to focus on the source of pain and not just mask the symptoms.
 However, in cases where the source of the pain cannot be remedied, there are numerous treatment options to help patients.

 In all cases of relieving pain, there are three goals: